heymcgovern/heymcgovern.github.io/_portfolio/lua-tool-knowledge-base.md

 Existing docs were written by devs, for devs.
 Onboarding new folks typically involved a few Zoom calls.

 I reviewed existing documentation, then created a new knowledge base for the platform.
-It was a one stop shop with everything folks need to get going, including:
+It was a one-stop shop with everything folks need to get going, including:

 * Task based guides for things like install and config.
 * Step-by-step tutorials that walk folks through creating content from scratch.